Office lady

 An office lady (オフィスレディー), often abbreviated OL (オーエル, /ja/), is a female office worker in Japan who performs generally pink-collar tasks such as secretarial or clerical work.
 Office ladies are usually full-time permanent staff, although the jobs they perform usually have relatively little opportunity for promotion, and there is usually the tacit expectation that they leave their jobs once they get married.

 Due to some Japanese pop culture influence in Mainland China, Taiwan and Hong Kong, the term is also in common usage there.
 However, the meaning of the word is slightly different.
 The term is also sometimes seen in Anglophone countries.

 History

+The first female office workers in Japan are generally believed to have been employed by the Bank of Japan in 1888 and by Mitsui Bank in 1893.
+From the Taishō era (1912-1926) to the early Shōwa era, the term shokugyō fujin (職業婦人, "working woman") was used to refer to women employed in tertiary-sector occupations, including professional, clerical, corporate, and sales positions.
+During this period, women became increasingly employed in professional and public-service occupations, including medicine (as female physicians), education, government service, and transportation.

+By 1920, women accounted for more than 10% of salaried employees and were commonly referred to as office girls.
+From 1920 onward, industrial rationalization, the expansion of the service sector, and the spread of Western culture contributed to the diversification of women's employment.
+Women increasingly entered occupations such as office work, Western-style hairdressing, typing, and elevator operation, and the number of working women grew rapidly, particularly by the 1940s.

+In 1924, the Tokyo City Social Affairs Bureau conducted a survey of 900 working women employed as teachers, typists, office workers, shop assistants, nurses, and telephone operators.
+The survey found that these occupations represented the principal forms of employment for women in urban areas at the time.
+From the late Taishō era onward, the naming convention "-girl" became fashionable for referring to women in particular occupations.
+Examples included bus girls (female bus conductors), shop girls or department store girls (department store sales clerks), and Marubiru girls (women employed in the Marunouchi Building).

+Post-war era

 The rise in OLs began after World War II, as offices expanded.
 They were first known as "BGs" (for "Business Girls"), but it was later found that English-speakers used a similar acronym, B-girls, to refer to "bargirls".
 Josei Jishin, a women's magazine, ran a competition to find a better name for the business girls.
 OL was chosen in 1963 from the entries.

 In the 1980s, being an OL was the most common job for Japanese women, and OLs made up approximately one-third of the female work force.

 OL stock characters are frequently found in josei manga and anime, often portrayed as attractive, clever, and wistful individuals bored with their jobs, over-pressured by their families, and facing psychological issues.